What is a student petition?

 Retroactive Registration requests do require a Senate petition.

 What types of petitions have students submitted in the past?

-View the most recent Summary of Petitions Report on academic exceptions presented by the Senate Committee on Undergraduate Education.
+View the most recent Summary of Petitions Report on academic exceptions presented by the Senate Committee on Education.

 Preparing a Petition